ashleylamont/ashleylamont/README.md

 ### Hi there, I'm Ashley (She/Her) 👋

-I'm currently studying computing at the Australian National University, and working as a Software Engineer at Services Australia.
+I'm a software engineer at Atlassian.
+I've previously worked at Services Australia, and I studied computing at The Australian National University.